mwiens91/mario-64-rivals/README.md

 There are two main classes of records: course records and category records.
-Course records involve getting stars in a particular course, while category records can be essentially anything (although classic examples would be 70 and 120 star runs).
+Course records involve getting stars in a particular course, while category records can be essentially anything (the canonical 16, 70, and 120 star categories are included out of the box).

 Users make records by selecting a record class, recording a video of themselves making a record, and submitting their time along with a video link.
-Mario 64 Rivals then displays leaderboards for each type of record, which users can look at see how great they are at Mario 64 :grin:.
+Mario 64 Rivals displays leaderboards for each type of record, which users can look at see how great they are at Mario 64 :grin:.

 ## Tech stack